qjones3/qjones3/README.md

-# Hi there, 👋
+# Hi there, I'm Quinton! 👋

 <!--
 **qjones3/qjones3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Quinton - a detail-oriented web professional with 13+ years’ experience as a Web Design & Development specialist.
+A detail-oriented web professional with 13+ years’ experience as a Web Design & Development specialist.
 Skilled in Drupal 8 & 9, WordPress, PHP, JavaScript, and production analysis.
 Extremely task oriented, meticulous, with a strong attention to detail.
 Excellent written and oral communication skills; able to quickly transform complex project objectives into easily definable solutions.

 **🔭 I’m currently working on a Mobile app to help homeowners manage feeding and pruning schedules for their whole yard.**